(11 am. – promoted by ek hornbeck)

-The sterilizations of indigenous women were either genuine mistakes or less direct means of the continuation of the extermination policy against the Indian Nations.
-At least three indigenous generations from 3,406 women are not in existence now as the result of either human error or intentional genocide.
-Were the sterilizations unintentional, negligible, or intended genocide?
+The sterilizations of indigenous women were covert means of the continuation of the extermination policy against the Indian Nations.
+At least three indigenous generations from 3,406 women are not in existence now as the result.
+The sterilizations were not unintentional or negligible.
+They were genocide.
 What would the indigenous culture and political landscape be now?
 One can only imagine, but the sterilizations like the relocations – were forced.

-First, the forced sterilizations must be seen in the historical and the more modern context.
+First, the forced sterilizations must be seen in historical and a more modern context.

 Only when we saw them building roads through our land, wagons at first, and then the railroad, when we watched them building forts, killing off all the game, committing buffalo genocide, and we saw them ripping up our Black Hills for gold, our sacred Paha Sapa, the home of the wakinyan, the thunderbirds, only then did we realize what they wanted was our land.
 Then we began to fight.
 For our earth.
 For our children.
 That started what the whites call the Great Indian Wars of the West.
 I call it the Great Indian Holocaust.

 Native American women experience the highest rate of violence of any group in the United States.

 A report released by the Department of Justice, American Indians and Crime, found that Native American women suffer violent crime at a rate three and a half times greater than the national average.
 National researchers estimate that this number is actually much higher than has been captured by statistics; according to the Department of Justice over 70% of sexual assaults are never reported.

 Here’s a historical example of violence against Native American women during this general time, to complete laying the foundation.